Mount Pulag

 The entire mountain is believed to be the home to the tinmongao spirits and is the sacred resting ground of the souls of the Ibaloi people and other ethnic peoples in the area.

 History

 The Ibaloi people of Benguet mummify their dead and house them in caverns in the mountain.
 The Kabayan mummy burial caves, one of the main attraction of the site, are considered Philippine national cultural treasures under Presidential Decree No. 432.

 Mt.
-Pulag was proclaimed a national park through Presidential Proclamation No. 75 on February 20, 1987, covering an area of 11550 ha.
+Pulag was proclaimed a national park through Presidential Proclamation No. 75 signed by President Corazon Aquino on February 20, 1987, covering an area of 11550 ha.
 It is part of the Cordillera Biogeographic Zone and is a National Integrated Protected Areas Programme (NIPAP) site.

 The national park is inhabited by different ethnic groups such as the Ibalois, Kalanguya, Kankana-eys, Karao, and Ifugaos.

 Geography

 Mount Pulag stands at 2928 m high.
 The peak of the mountain is located in the Municipality of Kabayan Province of Benguet.